[This article was first published on 17th March 2020, but is being updated regularly. Last update: 5th January 2021]

 Kazakhstan: The Unified National Tests went ahead in late June / July.
 Final school exams were cancelled; university exams were conducted online.
 Teaching in schools and universities remains online, although some schools in rural areas have reopened.

 Malaysia: Semester 2 exams for the STPM were postponed until 12th-18th August.
 Exams for semester 3 have been postponed until March 2021.
 Exams for the Matriculation programme were cancelled.
-Exams for the UEC have been postponed until December.
+Exams for the UEC were postponed until December.

 Schools reopened in July.
 Universities were due to reopen in October but the Ministry of Higher Education has instructed institutions to move all teaching online.
-Entry to the country for international students has been suspended until 31st December.
+Entry to the country for international students was suspended until 31st December, but has now resumed.

-Myanmar: Some schools began to partially reopen from July.
-The Matriculation Exam went ahead and results were released in August.
+Myanmar: The Matriculation Exam went ahead and results were released in August.

 Nepal: The Secondary Education Examination was cancelled and the National Examination Board issued certificates based on internal assessments carried out by schools.
-Schools and colleges remain closed and classes are online.
-No exams will be held until further notice.
+Universities and colleges have reopened to hold exams.

 The Federal Board of Intermediate and Secondary Education has announced that exams for the Higher Secondary School Certificate will go ahead in 2021 in the usual format, but the syllabus has been reduced.

 Philippines: Grade 12 examinations took place on 12-13th March and the school year 2019-20 ended at the beginning of April.
-The start of the new academic year has been delayed until October and classes will be online.
+The start of the new academic year was delayed until October and classes are online.

 Singapore: Schools reopened on 2nd June.
-Mid-year exams have been postponed or cancelled; most A level exams take place in October.
+Mid-year exams were postponed or cancelled; A level exams took place in October.
 Universities reopened in August or September, after the summer break, with online lectures combined with on-campus classes.
 Schools are teaching classes in-person.

 South Korea: Schools began to reopen from 20th May, starting with Grade 12 students.
 The College Scholastic Ability Test (CSAT / 대학수학능력시험), the national university entrance examination, which usually takes place in November, has been pushed back to 3rd December.
 Schools are now open, but with restrictions on numbers.
-Many universities are teaching remotely, but plan to move to blended delivery from mid-October.
+Many universities began to move from remote learning to blended delivery from mid-October.

-Sri Lanka: A level exams have been postponed until October.
+Sri Lanka: Postponed A level exams were held in October.
 Schools and universities have now reopened.

 Taiwan: The Advanced Subjects Test (AST) (指定科目考試) took place on 3rd-5th July.
 Schools and universities are open.